centroxy/suitecrm-oxd-module/README.md

-SuiteCRM GLUU SSO module
+SuiteCRM OpenID Connect Single Sign-On (SSO) Module by Gluu
 =========================
 ![image](https://raw.githubusercontent.com/GluuFederation/gluu-sso-SuiteCRM-module/master/plugin.jpg)

-SuiteCRM-GLUU-SSO module gives access for login to your SuiteCRM site, with the help of GLUU server.
+OpenID Connect Single Sign-On (SSO) Module by Gluu gives access for login to your SuiteCRM site, with the help of GLUU server.

-There are already 3 versions of SUITECRM-GLUU-SSO (2.4.2, 2.4.3 and 2.4.4) modules, each in its turn is working with oxD and GLUU servers.
+There are already 3 versions of OpenID Connect Single Sign-On (SSO) Module by Gluu (2.4.2, 2.4.3 and 2.4.4) modules, each in its turn is working with oxd and Gluu servers.
-For example if you are using SUITECRM-gluu-sso-2.4.4 module, you need to connect with oxD-server-2.4.4.
+For example if you are using OpenID Connect Single Sign-On (SSO) Module by Gluu version 2.4.4 , you need to connect with oxd-server-2.4.4.

 Now I want to explain in details how to use module step by step.